Remove Ads

 What I can say, simply reporting someone will not put their account at risk, nor can anyone "unreport" the account.
 Additionally, it's not possible to "accidentally" report someone.
 Once you click the report button, you then have to click an additional option that says why you're reporting.
 If someone says they accidentally reported you, it is a scam.
 Something that's also worth mentioning and makes me laugh, your Discord name can be the exact same as your Steam, even with the same profile picture, yet they still ask "is this your account?"

 The second scam is about free Discord Nitro.
 Nitro certainly has some perks to it, but lets be frank, most of us aren't willing to pay for only one or two decent features.
 Thus, when offered Nitro for free, we jump on it!
 You will receive a DM that says "free nitro" and includes a link.
 Here's where this gets interesting.
 These links will often be dressed up to look like official links, but will have misspellings that most people don't think twice about.
-I will provide screenshots of these links as an example, but I must stress, do not go to the links in the screenshot!
+For example, the official website is discord.gg.
+A scammer will use "dirscord.gg" or some other similar variation.

 Doing a quick glance and not paying attention, they can seem like official links.
 It gets worse, because they are getting new links all the time.
 Granted, some of the newer ones are drifting away from "official looking".
 Always triple check the link you plan to click.